maciejzasada/flowchat/README.md

 ## I/O

-`flowchat` provides [Observable](http://reactivex.io/documentation/observable.html) `input` and `output`, making no assumptions on where the conversation input comes from and where the output should go.
-Using [Observables](http://reactivex.io/documentation/observable.html) for input and output also allows for their easy and modular mapping.
+`flowchat` provides [Subject](http://reactivex.io/documentation/subject.html) `input`, `output` and `state`, making no assumptions on where the conversation input comes from and where the output should go, as well as how you persist the conversation state.
+Using [Subject](http://reactivex.io/documentation/subject.html) for input and output also allows for their easy and modular mapping.

 ## The Gist